hyunjiLeeTech/URL-FI/README.md

 # URL-FI

 This is a command-line tool for finding and reporting dead links (e.g., broken URLs) in a file.
 Users might use this tool to help locate broken URLs in an HTML page, text file, and so on.
+This tool can handle multiple files at the same time.

 ## How to Set up the Tool
 1. Copy and paste the link into a terminal or visual studio code with the following command: git clone https://github.com/hyunjiLeeTech/URL-FI.git